 Coronavirus Disease 2019 (COVID-19)

-These are unprecedented times.
-As the news of COVID-19, also known as the novel coronavirus, continues to evolve, you may have questions.
+As news of COVID-19, also known as the novel coronavirus, and the Delta variant continues to evolve, you may have questions.
 We have pulled together some information and resources that can help.

-For information and updates on COVID-19 vaccines, please visit the South Carolina Department of Health and Environmental Control (DHEC) website at www.scdhec.gov or the Centers for Disease Control and Prevention (CDC) website at www.cdc.gov.
+For information and updates on COVID-19 vaccines and mask recommendations, please visit the South Carolina Department of Health and Environmental Control (DHEC) website at www.scdhec.gov or the Centers for Disease Control and Prevention (CDC) website at www.cdc.gov.

 Symptoms of COVID-19 include fever, cough and shortness of breath.
 Symptoms may also include chills, repeated shaking with chills, muscle pain, headache, sore throat and new loss of taste or sense of smell.
 These symptoms may appear two to 14 days after exposure to the virus.
 This list is not all-inclusive.
 As these symptoms can overlap conditions related to other illnesses, please consult your medical provider about any of these symptoms that are severe or concerning to you.